-- a) Approve the PWR Owners Group Charter (including Interim changes). - b) Approve domestic and international Member additions. - c) Each EC representative will designate a Management Committee representative for his or her Utility. - d) Provide input to the Technical Committee and Management Committee Representative for voting on Generic or Cafeteria Project Authorizations (PAs).
-Note that a list of PAs will be sent to the EC at least 4 weeks prior to the Technical Committee vote. - e) Provide input on proposed and or active Project Authorizations - f) Provide input to the Steering Committee for PWROG strategy and operations. - g) Approve supplemental generic funding over and above the annual membership fee identified under Section IV.A. - h) Provide executive interface with other industry groups, such as the NRC, NEI, EPRI and INPO. - i) Provide endorsement of the PWROG Chairman and Vice Chairman candidates prior to the Management Committee vote. - j) Provide endorsement for any extension of the PWROG Chairman beyond the first two years of service. - k) All programs from any PWROG Committee, reporting Task Force, or Working Group which produce deliverables relating to materials issues, when applicable, will have recommendations in line with the NEI 03-08 initiative.
+- a) Approve the PWR Owners Group Charter (including Interim changes). - b) Approve Project Authorizations (Supplemental Funding) related to generic industry issues or events when the budget is fully allocated and when requested. - c) Approve domestic and international Member additions. - Each EC representative will designate a Management Committee representative for his or her Utility. - e) Provide input to the Technical Committee and Management Committee Representative for voting on Generic or Cafeteria Project Authorizations (PAs).
+Note that a list of PAs will be sent to the EC at least 4 weeks prior to the Technical Committee vote. - f) Provide input on proposed and or active Project Authorizations - q) Provide input to the Steering Committee for PWROG strategy and operations. - h) Approve supplemental generic funding over and above the annual membership fee identified under Section IV.A. - Provide executive interface with other industry groups, such as the NRC, NEI, EPRI and INPO. - j) Provide endorsement of the PWROG Chairman and Vice Chairman candidates prior to the Management Committee vote. - k) Provide endorsement for any extension of the PWROG Chairman beyond the first two years of service. - I) All programs from any PWROG Committee, reporting Task Force, or Working Group which produce deliverables relating to materials issues, when applicable, will have recommendations in line with the NEI 03-08 initiative.
 The PWROG Executive Committee will approve "Mandatory" and "Needed" recommendations related to industry materials initiatives when recommendations provide a consensus position beneficial to the PWR Owners Group members.
 Reference PWROG Procedure for Addressing NEI 03-08 Compliance and Industry Interface (Documented on the PWROG Materials Web site: https://pwrog.westinghousenuclear.com/NEI 03-08)